jodaelliott/Quantum-Espresso-Introduction/atomicSimulationEnvironmentGUI.md

     >>> a = read('silicon.cif', format='cif')

-Now we can use the <code>write<code> function to immediately write a new file, which contains the structure in Quantum Espresso format.
+Now we can use the <code>write</code> function to immediately write a new file, which contains the structure in Quantum Espresso format.
 The <code>write</code> function takes as argument (in this order) the name of the file we will write, the structure (which is currently stored in <code>a</code> and the output format of the file written:

     >>> b = write('silicon_new.pwi', a, format='espresso-in')